MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-one-click.md

 The one-click ingestion wizard guides you through the one-click ingestion process.

 > [!Note]
 > This section describes the wizard in general.
-The options you select depend on whether you are ingesting into a new or existing table.
+The options you select depend on what data format you are ingesting, what kind of data source you are ingesting from, and whether you are ingesting into a new or existing table.
-> For more information, see:
+> For sample scenarios, see:
     > * Ingest into [a new table](one-click-ingestion-new-table.md)
     > * Ingest into an [existing table](one-click-ingestion-existing-table.md)